 While falls can occur anywhere, they most often happen at home, due to:

 - Slippery or wet surfaces, such as bathtubs and showers

 - Inaccessibility of household items, making climbing on a stepstool or ladder necessary

-Our screening may include questions about your history of falling in the past year and whether any falls resulted in a need for medical attention.
-Even if you have not fallen, our comprehensive evaluations and balance training are key in preventing potential slips and trips, helping you live without the fear of an accidental fall.
+A balance and fall screen may include questions about your history of falling in the past year, and if there was a need for medical attention.
+Even if you have not fallen, a comprehensive evaluation and balance training are key in preventing potential slips and trips, helping you live without the fear of an accidental fall.

-We employ tailored balance re-training exercises, gait training, safety training, and muscle strengthening to help those who are struggling with balance issues due to injury or aging.
-For help improving your balance and stability, locate a CORA Physical Therapy clinic near you.
-Our licensed therapists are ready to help you live a safe, healthy life.
+Physical therapists employ tailored balance re-training exercises, gait training, safety training, and muscle strengthening to help those who are struggling with balance issues due to injury or aging.
+Our advice is to take action now.
+Licensed therapists are ready to help you live a safe, healthy life.

 Schedule a Balance Evaluation